sRege28/Multithread-Server/README.md

 #Multi-threaded Client-Server Chat Application

-A simple multi-threaded client-server application for transmitting messages and files.
+A simple multi-threaded client-server application for transmitting messages and files using Java sockets.
 The server listens for incoming connections from clients and creates a new thread to listen for client requests parallely and routes it to the main thread after some processing.
 The main thread is responsible for responding to these requests.
 Incoming files can also be uploaded to the server parallely, although any requests from the client will have to wait until the file has finished uploading.